 Illnesses that changes the amount of blood in the body, hormonal changes in pregnancy, Locemia and Vitamin C deficit also leads to gum bleeding.

 It is the beginning stage of gum diseases.
 The cause is dental plaques.
 At this stage, gum looks swollen and reddish.
 Generally it doesn’t hurt.
 If treated at this stage, gum health returns back to normal.
 If left untreated, this develops into Periodontitis which means recession of the gum and the start of bone loss in the jaw.
 Treatment for gingivitis is maintaining better health of your teeth and gum, and removal of the plaque from teeth.
-Gingivitis can go away as fast as one week.
+Gingivitis can go away as fast as in one week.

 Periodontitis is a disease which affects the tissues around the teeth.
 It is the next stage of Gingivitis.
 The tissues around the teeth are gum, jaw bone, cement like tissues around the tooth root and periodontal ligaments which bonds the teeth to the jaw bone.
 Massive amounts of dental plaque, gum recession, bone loss and sometimes even moving teeth are present with Periodontitis.